-B. Criteria to be considered.

-In determining whether a proposed residential development shall be constructed as a clustered residential development, a traditional residential development, or a conservation residential development, the Planning Board shall consider the following criteria as required by 30-A M.R.S.A. § 4404 and Chapter 250, Subdivision of Land:
+- B. Criteria to be considered.
+In determining whether a proposed residential development subdivision shall be constructed as a Celustered residential development subdivision, a Ttraditional residential development subdivision, or a Ceonservation residential developmentsubdivision, the Planning Board shall consider the following criteria as required by 30-A M.R.S.A. § 4404 and Chapter 250, Subdivision of Land if: - (1) If tTThe tract or parcel of land to be developed has a public water system or will be connected to the public water system, or the Planning Board determines that adequate wells can be established for each residential unit without risk of contamination or interference with existing wells or groundwater on abutting properties and wells to be located within the proposed residential development.

-- (1) The tract or parcel of land to be developed has a public water system or will be connected to the public water system, or the Planning Board determines that adequate wells can be established for each residential unit without risk of contamination or interference with existing wells or groundwater on abutting properties and wells to be located within the proposed residential development. - (2) The tract or parcel of land to be developed is connected to the public sewer system or will be connected to the public sewer system, or the Planning Board determines that adequate on-site subsurface wastewater disposal systems can be established for each residential unit without risk of contamination or interference with existing wells, groundwater and wastewater disposal systems on abutting properties and within the proposed residential development. - (3) The tract or parcel of land to be developed contains one or more of the following types of open space: - (i) Land which is active farmland or which adjoins or abuts active farmland. - (ii) Land which contains an existing trail system used by the public or which can provide a link to existing trails. - (iii) Land which contains or adjoins a significant wildlife habitat or other rare and irreplaceable natural area as determined by the Department of Inland Fisheries and Wildlife or the Town of Cumberland. - (iv) Land which may provide physical or visual access to water bodies, including the ocean, lakes, ponds, rivers, streams, and brooks. - (v) Land which contains or adjoins a Resource Protection District as shown on the Official Zoning Map of the Town of Cumberland. - (vi) Land which adjoins or abuts an existing parcel of land which constitutes public open space. - (vii) Land which is suitable for passive recreational activities.
+(2) HtThe tract or parcel of land to be developed is connected to the public sewer system or will be connected to the public sewer system, or the Planning Board determines that adequate on-site subsurface wastewater disposal systems can be established for each residential unit without risk of contamination or interference with existing wells, groundwater and wastewater disposal systems on abutting properties and within the proposed residential development.

+(3) ### The tract or parcel of land to be developed contains one or more of the following types of open spacecommon open space:

+- (i) Land which is active farmland or which adjoins or abuts active farmland. - (ii) Land which contains an existing trail system used by the public or which can provide a link to existing trails. - (iii) Land which contains or adjoins a significant wildlife habitat or other rare and irreplaceable natural area(s), as determined by the Department of Inland Fisheries and Wildlife or the Town of Cumberland. - (iv) Land which may provide physical or visual access to water bodies, including the ocean, lakes, ponds, rivers, streams, and brooks. - (v) Land which contains or adjoins a Resource Protection District, as shown on the Official Zoning Map of the Town of Cumberland. - (vi) Land which adjoins or abuts an existing parcel of land which constitutes public ? open spacecommon open space. - (vii) Land which is suitable for passive recreational activities.